Researched by Thomas DeMichelePublished - October 12, 2016 Last Updated - June 13, 2017

 Despite two parties dominating politics due to a majority being needed to win elections, the United States doesn’t officially have a two-party system.
 Parties aren’t even mentioned in the Constitution.

 FACT: When two entities dominate something it’s called a “duopoly.”
-Many countries, especially those with parliamentary systems have some viable parties.
+Many countries, especially those with parliamentary systems have more than just two viable parties.
 Majorities are built after elections through coalitions and majorities aren’t needed.
-We will compare the U.S. to other systems more below.
+We will compare the U.S. to other systems below to better illustrate that we are discussing practical, not ideological, matters here.

 TIP: Every state except Nebraska has a bicameral legislature consisting of a higher and lower house (typically referred to as state Senate and House respectively).
 A third party win at the “state level” is more likely than a win at the “federal level” for the federal Senate and House.
 It is also more likely in local (regional) races and other state-level positions.
 It is very rare in more highly contested federal elections where the organizations backing the major parties focus their efforts, and the voter-base is more likely to come out in support of a major party.
 Learn more about how voting works.